dmyma/iOS-interview/README.md

 Why do you want to change your job?
 -Change
 -being a part of a great team

+what is your salary history?
+I expect compensation appropriate for the new job and responsibilities and that the compensation that i received for a different set of tasks is not relevant
+Why should we hire you?
+the job is good match fro my skills
+Why do you want to work in this company?
+What is your favorite programming language?
+What is your style?

 ### Question(my)
 What is normal day look like?